swiftb/clicker-heroes-sw1ft-bot/FAQ.md

 ## Speed Run

 **Q:** Not supported any more?
 **A:** No, sadly not.
 Highly repetitive and predictable runs died when Iris was removed.
 This together with the fact, that the new Transcendent Power speeds up your game progression a great deal, makes it even more difficult to script something even remotely decent when you have no visual cues to guide you.
-RIP Speed Run, 2015-06-16 -- 2016-04-19 :(
+RIP Speed Run, 2015 -- 2016 :(

 ## Vision Run

 **Q:** I get a "Start failed (state = 0)!" warning, what's wrong?
+**A1:** Make sure the CH browser window is at 100% zoom.
-**A:** In Windows, use standard 100% (96 DPI) display scaling in (32 bit) True Color
+**A2:** In Windows, use standard 100% (96 DPI) display scaling in (32 bit) True Color

+**Q:** The bot only level heroes 2 levels at a time, not 200, why?
+**A1:** The bot fails to focus and Ctrl click.
+Usually this can be fixed by slightly re-sizing the browser window and hit <kbd>Alt+F6</kbd>.

 **Q:** Why isn't the Steam client supported?
 **A:** The Vision run utilizes the level shown in the browser client title bar.
 Something the Steam client lacks.